We've finally reached our first beta. Please ensure you are using our DNS server.

 The resulting image uses a GPT layout with:

-• A squashfs partition containing the compressed root filesystem
+• A data partition (ext4) containing the squashfs root filesystem and GRUB

 At boot time, Town OS mounts the squashfs as a read-only lower layer, with a tmpfs overlay on top.
 This means the OS runs entirely in RAM — the USB drive itself is only read at boot.
 All runtime changes happen in memory and are discarded on reboot, giving you a clean slate every time.